jirihybek/unity-websocket-webgl/README.md

 # unity-websocket-webgl

+## Maintainers Wanted

+I've created this library as a Hobby project when I was experimenting with Unity.
+I haven't used Unity for over 2 years and I'm not able to maintain the repo.
+If you want to become a maintainer a keep this project running, send me an e-mail or create an issue.
+Thank you for understanding.

+---

 Hybrid event-driven WebSocket implementation for Unity 3D.

 It automatically compiles browser or native implementation based on project's target platform.
 Native implementation is using [WebSocketSharp](https://github.com/sta/websocket-sharp) library (must be downloaded separately - see below).
 For the browser implementation the custom emscripten JSLIB is used.